Team-Nutshell/nutshellengine-docs/source/types/Script/getSoundID/index.rst

 :doc:`/types/Script/index`::getSoundID

-Loads a sound in the Audio Module and returns a unique identifier to this sound.
+Loads a sound in the :doc:`/module/audio_module/index` and returns a unique identifier to this sound.

 Declaration
 -----------